jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/black-boxes-construct-drafts/black-boxes-level-limitation.md

 - __Protected *Up 2*__

-A procedure with this access modifier is accessible two levels up the ancestry, but inaccessible outside the first circular descendant.
+A command with this access modifier is accessible two levels up the ancestry, but inaccessible outside the first circular descendant.

 *Protected Up 2, contained in three triangles:*